astronomer/docs/learn/airflow-great-expectations.md

     context = context.convert_to_file_context()
     ```

-2. Enter your include folder and run the `gx_init_script.py` file to instantiate a [Data Context](https://docs.greatexpectations.io/docs/guides/setup/configuring_data_contexts/instantiating_data_contexts/instantiate_data_context) at `include/great_expectations`.
+2. Go to your `include` folder and run the `gx_init_script.py` file to instantiate a [Data Context](https://docs.greatexpectations.io/docs/guides/setup/configuring_data_contexts/instantiating_data_contexts/instantiate_data_context) at `include/great_expectations`.

     ```sh
     $ cd include
     $ python gx_init_script.py
     ```

-3. Create a new file in your `include/great_expectations/expectations` folder called `strawberry_suite.json` and copy and paste the following code into the file:
+3. Create a new file in your `include/great_expectations/expectations` folder called `strawberry_suite.json`.
+Then, copy and paste the following code into the file:

     ```json
     {